modalgap/agrn_multivariate_polynomial/README.md

 # agrn_polynomial

-## Experiment: Artificial Gene Regulatory Network, Multivariate Polynomial Regression
+Experiment: Artificial Gene Regulatory Network, Multivariate Polynomial Regression

+## Abstract

 We propose an Artificial Gene Regulatory Network (Artificial Protein Network) with nodes that performs second-degree polynomials and layers with few connections each other;